 0630 – 1800

 It was cold, as usual, in the morning.
 I could feel that the ground was frozen in places.
 Mt Gorgonio caught the morning sun and showed off its snow cap beautifully.
-I got nice views looking back at the Angeles forest and mountains and forward to the desert valleys I would be decending into.
+I got nice views looking back at the Angeles forest / mountains and forward to the desert valleys I would be descending into all day.